songklod157/task_management_app/README.md

 A new Flutter project.

 ## Getting Started
+develop with android sdk
+*Due to limited equipment, I have to develop mainly on Android. install flutter pub get run start-debug
 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: